 “Thank you,” I say, kidding only a little.
 “I learned it watching YouTube videos, I think, and from many daydreams.”

-Alazne doesn’t say anything.
-She continues staring at me with such love and trust that my blood gets warmer.
+Alazne remains silent.
+She stares at me with such love and trust that my blood gets warmer.
 A couple of locks of her beautiful hair are pasted to her temples.
-The pools are a perfect temperature, the underwater lighting isn’t blinding and creates a pleasurable ambiance, and my girlfriend’s feet are soft and smooth in my hands.
+The pools are a perfect temperature, the underwater lighting creates a pleasurable ambiance, and my girlfriend’s feet are soft and smooth in my hands.
 I’m groggy and on the verge of sleep.

 I feel someone’s eyes on me, and I realize that a middle-aged woman sitting inside the other pool is nudging her husband while gesturing with her head towards us.
 They talk to each other in a low voice.
 The man, who is almost entirely bald and has hirsute shoulders, shrugs and seemingly attempts to disuade his wife from getting a foot massage.

 “I don’t think I will be able to do anything but sleep afterwards,” Alazne says with a dreamy languor.
 “Not even eat dinner.”

 “Yeah, I’m not hungry.
 And this hotel offers a fancy breakfast buffet, so we can look forward to that.”

 “I love you,” she says, and closes her eyes.

 “I bet.
 I’ll intend to drag you to Gijón tomorrow morning, though.”

 “Sure, let’s go to places and see new things… You lead the way…”